 It’s important to consider the circumstances of what happened.
 People can do things they regret in a heated moment.
 Technically, it is illegal to assault another person, but the punishment is often far too severe for the crime.
 Our job as your criminal defense lawyer is to help you walk away with the least consequences possible and an outcome you can live with.

 There are three important things you should do to protect yourself:

 - Stay silent.
 Do not admit anything and do not answers the police’s questions.
 If they try to question you, say you want to speak to a lawyer.
 If they pressure you or offer to help you, do not believe them.
 Say nothing.

 - There is hope.
 We routinely see cases that the prosecution wanted to treat as open-and-shut assault charges, that end up going nowhere.
 It’s hard for the prosecution to prove an assault charge when you have a good lawyer.
 It’s very common to get the charge reduced or even dropped.

 - Don’t face your charge alone.
 You simply are not equipped to fight this case without a legal professional by your side.
-Speak to a lawyer immediately.
+Speak to a Los Angeles violent crimes lawyer immediately.

 What are the penalties for assault in Los Angeles?

 The penalties depend on the specific offense you are charged with:

 - Misdemeanor assault: Up to 6 months in jail and a $1,000 fine

 - Assault with a deadly weapon: Up to 1 year in jail and $1,000 (misdemeanor) or 2-4 years in state prison and up to $10,000 (felony)